 Deductibles

-Your deductible is the amount you must pay out of pocket for medical care before your insurance kicks in and pays its half of the bill.
-Higher deductible plans typically have lower monthly premiums, but you must pay more upfront for medical care if necessary.
+The sum you have to pay for medical services out of pocket before your insurance starts to pay its portion of the bill is your deductible.
+Higher deductible plans usually have cheaper monthly premiums, but it’s necessary to pay more upfront for medical care when necessary.

 Copayments and Coinsurance